Phylogenetics-Brown-BIOL1425/hydroidolina/README.md

 1. Based on eye-balling the alignments, do you think that each gene has a consistent rate of molecular evolution along its full length?

+No. There are regions with little to no observed changes (runs where all of the bases in a group of columns are the same) while other regions feature a much more diverse mixture of features.
+These more diverse regions appear to have slower rates of molecular evolution as they have not changed as much.
+This could also be explained by selection in these regions.
+Changing these bases could have a negative impact on the protein thus causing the uniform nature.

 2. Based on eye-balling the alignments, which gene (16S, 18S, or 28S) do you think has the fastest average rate of molecular evolution?
 The slowest?

+The fastest average rate of molecular evolution appears in 28s.
+The alignment for this one is very mixed and features few conserved bases.
+The slowest rate on the other hand appears to be 18s.
+For 18s, most columns appear highly conserved and there are less gaps than in 16s.

 ### Create concatenated alignments